Back to the Future Part III: Plot

 Although he is reluctant to return to 1985, Doc eventually visits Clara to end their relationship and bid her goodbye.
 However, feeling insulted, she dismisses his story about being from the future.
-Despondent, he goes on a drinking binge.
+Despondent, he goes for a binge.
 In the morning, Buford arrives for Marty, who sees his alias appear in the photograph of the tombstone and refuses to duel.
-Doc passes out after downing just one shot and eventually revives but is taken hostage by Buford's gang, forcing Marty into the duel.
-Fooling Buford into believing he was fatally shot, Marty knocks him into a wagon of manure.
-Buford is promptly arrested for an earlier robbery.
+Doc passes out after downing just one shot; he is eventually revived, but is captured by Buford's gang, forcing Marty into the duel.
+Marty fools Buford into believing that he was fatally shot and knocks him into a wagon of manure.
+Buford and his gang are promptly arrested for an earlier robbery.

-On the train to San Francisco, Clara learns how heartbroken Doc is, pulls the train's emergency brake, and runs back to town.
+On the train to San Francisco, Clara learns how heartbroken Doc is and runs back to town.
 She finds the model of the time machine at his shop.
-Realizing Doc was telling the truth, she heads back to intercept him.
-Hijacking the locomotive, Doc and Marty push the DeLorean along the spur line.
-Clara boards the locomotive and tries to reach the car, but she falls, hanging by her dress.
+Realizing that Doc was telling the truth, she heads back to meet him.
+Using the stolen locomotive, Doc and Marty push the DeLorean along the spur line.
+Clara boards the locomotive and, attempting to reach Doc, nearly falls off.
 Marty, in the DeLorean, passes his hoverboard to Doc, and he uses it to save Clara and carry her to safety.
-Marty hits 88 mph and vanishes as the locomotive plunges off the unfinished bridge and explodes in the ravine.
+Marty hits 88 mph and vanishes as the overheated locomotive falls off the unfinished bridge.

-Arriving in 1985, Marty escapes from the powerless DeLorean just before an oncoming freight train destroys it.
-Reuniting with Jennifer, he declines a street race with Needles, thus avoiding the future accident Doc warned him about.
+Arriving back in 1985 on October 27, Marty escapes from the powerless DeLorean just before an oncoming freight train destroys it.
+Reuniting with his girlfriend Jennifer Parker, Marty declines a street race with Douglas J. Needles, thus avoiding the future accident Doc warned him about.
 Jennifer opens the fax message she kept from 2015 and watches as the text regarding Marty's firing disappears.

 As Marty and Jennifer examine the DeLorean wreckage, a steam locomotive suddenly appears, operated by Doc, Clara, and their children.
 Doc gives Marty a photo of them standing next to the town clock in 1885.
-When Jennifer asks Doc about the blank fax, he says it means that their future has not yet been written and encourages them to make it a good one.
+When Jennifer asks Doc about the blank fax, he states that it means that their future has not yet been written and encourages them to make it a good one.
 Doc and his family bid farewell and fly off in the locomotive to an unknown time.